sandipdatta/admiral-ai-hackathon/README.md

 **Benefits:**
 * **Install Any Software:** You can install specific software or tools directly on your Cloud Workstation that you might not have permissions to install on your local laptop.
-* **Powerful Backend:** Utilize the workstation's robust compute resources (CPU, RAM, GPU if configured) for heavy tasks, while still using your familiar local IDE interface.
+* **Powerful Backend:** Utilise the workstation's robust compute resources (CPU, RAM, GPU if configured) for heavy tasks, while still using your familiar local IDE interface.

 **Instructions:**
 Detailed instructions on how to set this up can be found in the official Google Cloud Workstations documentation: